ztqsteve/Uber-Rider-Churn-Analysis/README.md

-# Uber Rider Churn Case Study
+# Uber Rider Churn Analysis
 ## Project Overview
 Uber is interested in predicting rider retention.
 To help explore this question, they have provided a sample dataset of a cohort of users who signed up for an account in January 2014.
 The data was pulled several months later.
 ## Dataset Description